Interview Question: "What Are Your Strengths and Weaknesses?"May 21, 2020

-In this article, you’ll find example answers, example strengths and weaknesses and tips on how to prepare your response.
+In sections below, you’ll find example answers, example strengths and weaknesses and tips on how to prepare your response.

 You may be asked about your strengths and weaknesses in one question, or you may be asked about them in two separate questions.
 In the event that you are asked about strengths and weaknesses at the same time, discuss your weakness first so that you can end on a positive note.

 When addressing your weaknesses, draw upon examples relating to either skills/habits or personality traits.
-You may want to choose which to focus on depending on the type of job you’re interviewing for.
-For example, discussing a skill/habit may be highly relevant for a technical position.
+You may want to choose which to focus on depending on the type of job for which you’re interviewing.
+For example, discussing a skill or habit may be highly relevant for a technical position.
 For a sales or customer service role, your interviewer may be more interested in hearing about your personality traits.
 Neither choice is strictly wrong or right.
-Re-read the job description for clues on what may matter most for this specific role.
+Reread the job description for clues on what may matter most for this specific role.

 The formula for your answer is easy to follow: First, state your weakness.
 Second, add additional context and a specific example or story of how this trait has emerged in your professional life.
 That context will give potential employers insight into your level of self-awareness and commitment to professional growth.
 In the example answers below, you’ll see the weakness followed by context sentences in italics:

-Example 1: “I can be too critical of myself.
+“I can be too critical of myself.
 A pattern I’ve noticed throughout my career is that I often feel I could have done more, even if objectively, I’ve done well.
 Earlier in my career, this led to burnout and negative self-talk.
 One solution I’ve implemented over the last three years is to actively pause and celebrate my achievements.
-Not only has this helped my own self-esteem, it’s helped me genuinely appreciate and recognize my team and other support systems.”
+Not only has this helped my own self-esteem, but it has also helped me genuinely appreciate and recognize my team and other support systems.”

 Of course, you’ll need to personalize the above examples according to your personal weakness and the ways that you’re adapting and improving yourself.

 Because we all have weaknesses but rarely want to admit to them, it’s best to begin with a truthful answer and build your script from there.
-Select an answer that a hiring manager would not consider to be essential qualities or skills for the position as well as qualities that you are actively improving, such as:
+Select an answer that a hiring manager would not consider to be essential qualities or skills for the position as well as qualities that you are actively improving.